Two weeks of fine-tuning VLAs in sim: what worked, what broke

 The failed mitigation

-The literature-recommended fix for this kind of grounding collapse is counterfactual data augmentation: synthesize demonstrations where the color↔slot mapping varies, so the model can’t shortcut on slot-position.
+The literature-recommended fix for this kind of grounding collapse is counterfactual data augmentation, synthesizing demonstrations where the color↔slot mapping varies so the model can’t shortcut on slot-position.

 I collected 1500 additional shuffled scripted demonstrations and retrained SmolVLA on the combined 600 canonical + 1500 shuffled dataset.